Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 950 is just a bit (about 4%) faster with regards to AF than the GeForce GTS 150. (explain)
+Texel RateThe GeForce GTX 950 will be a little bit (approximately 4%) faster with regards to texture filtering than the GeForce GTS 150. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison